charre2021/NSS_Midcourse_Project_charre2021/README.md

 **The App:**

+The App is currently hosted on ShinyApps.io <a href="https://vzwfqh-charre2021.shinyapps.io/NessunData/">here</a>.

 The R Shiny App is separated into four main parts as shown below.
 Code is located <a href="https://github.com/charre2021/NSS_Midcourse_Project_charre2021/tree/main/NSS_Midcourse_Project">here</a>.

 The first section (represented by the “Book” icon) contains a summary of the R Shiny App, as well as a composer timeline.
 Users may click on the pictures of this timeline and pull up information regarding the various composers analyzed.